Factsheet - Tobacco storage options

 The curtain on the front of the shelves can be lifted to remove a product abd should automatically drop back down once a product is selected, Smoking kills, Call the quitline 137848 0r 13 Quit

-Under Section 9 (1) of the Public Health (Tobacco) Act 2008 the occupier of premises where tobacco and e-cigarette products are sold must ensure that members of the public cannot see any of these products, from inside or outside the premises.
+Under Section 9 (1) of the Public Health (Tobacco) Act 2008 the occupier of premises where tobacco products are sold must ensure that members of the public cannot see any of these products, from inside or outside the premises.

-This picture depicts the type of storage solutions which may be a suitable, low cost option for small businesses stocking a limited range of tobacco or e-cigarette products in a small sized display cabinet (3-5 shelves).
+This picture depicts the type of storage solutions which may be a suitable, low cost option for small businesses stocking a limited range of tobacco products in a small sized display cabinet (3-5 shelves).

 Proprietors utilising an arrangement of this type must note that:

-• Using these arrangements without appropriate staff training and strict monitoring by the proprietor may increase the risk of non-compliance with the Public Health (Tobacco) Act 2008 requirements, e.g. failing to close doors/drawers/flaps immediately after retrieving a tobacco or e-cigarette product for a customer.
+• Using these arrangements without appropriate staff training and strict monitoring by the proprietor may increase the risk of non-compliance with the Public Health (Tobacco) Act 2008 requirements, e.g. failing to close doors/drawers/flaps immediately after retrieving a tobacco product for a customer.

 • Authorised inspectors will be regularly monitoring compliance with the display ban provisions of the Public Health (Tobacco) Act 2008.